Safety

 Outsourced construction is observed and managed for safety by holders of internal qualifications, each of whom has received specialist training.

-Observer training (recalling and reflecting training)
+Observer training (refresher and reflecting training)

 Goal: to improve observers' awareness of safety-related issues